kurucan/MathAndScienceNotes/statistics/2013_stats_131A_uc_irvine.md

 - Sum of two random variables is a special case of a function of two random variables
 - ### [49:25](https://youtu.be/IGRl1PKevT4?t=49m25s) Distribution function for a ratio
 - Another example of a function of two random variables
-- [56:15](https://youtu.be/IGRl1PKevT4?t=56m15s) Example from book - It’s a Cauchy Distribution
+- [56:15](https://youtu.be/IGRl1PKevT4?t=56m15s) Example from book - It’s a Cauchy Distribution - [Wikipedia](https://en.wikipedia.org/wiki/Cauchy_distribution)
 ### [57:55](https://youtu.be/IGRl1PKevT4?t=57m55s) You might have two functions ...
 - [59:25](https://youtu.be/IGRl1PKevT4?t=59m25s) We can compute the density of two new rvs if we know the joint densities of the old ones, X & Y.
-- Uses Jacobian
+- Uses Jacobian Matrix
 #### [1:02:30](https://youtu.be/IGRl1PKevT4?t=1h2m30s) Example:
 - [1:05:35](https://youtu.be/IGRl1PKevT4?t=1h5m35s) Invert matrix
 - [1:08:20](https://youtu.be/IGRl1PKevT4?t=1h8m20s) Jacobian of transformation...